Quit India Movement:

 Railways and telegraphs lines were disconnected.

-At some places, such as in Balia district in U.P., Midanapur district of West Bengal and in Satara in Bombay, the revolt took a serious turn.
+At some places, such as in Balia district in the U.P., Midanapur district of West Bengal and in Satara in Bombay, the revolt took a serious turn.

 Particularly active in the underground resistance were socialist members of the Congress, such as Jayaprakash Narayan.